coenvalk/coenvalk.github.io/_pages/about.md

 ---
-layout: page
+layout: single
+author: Coen Valk
+author_profile: true
-title: About
+title: About Me
 permalink: /about/
-background: '/assets/images/background.jpg'
 ---

 I am a software engineer and data scientist based in Redmond, Washington.
 I spend the majority of my personal time singing and making music.